 2016: Nyad tells her trials tale at the 89th annual Future Farmers of America Convention.

-The citation above and the videos on the right cover only occasions during which Nyad got caught in her lie.
+The citation above and the videos on the right cover only occasions during which Nyad’s trials lies got recorded in one way or another.
 There must have been many other events where her fabrications went unrecorded.
 Attendees at some of those events can fill in a few blanks.
-For examples, please see the “Further Reading and Watching” section.
+For some examples, please see the “Further Reading and Watching” section.

 Who Placed Sixth?

 Diana Nyad Erases Another Young Woman From History

 With five meters to go in the 100 backstroke final of the 1968 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
 Only the top three earn a trip to Mexico City.

 Among the seven trailing Hall is 14-year-old Laura Novak of Dearborn, Michigan.
 Novak won a state championship at 12.
 Two years later, she finds herself going head-to-head against some of the greatest athletes in the world.
 The three officials in her lane lean in with their stopwatches as Novak windmills her last stroke and stretches for the wall.

 A few minutes later, her coach gives her the bad news: sixth place.